Techiesar/Sarveshware.S-/README.md

 My coursework includes subjects like Digital Electronics, VLSI, Low Power IC Design, Static Timing Analysis, Analog IC Design, and VLSI Testing(DFT), which have built a strong foundation in both front-end and back-end aspects of chip design.

 I sincerely request you to consider my application.
-I look forward to the opportunity of contributing to the AMD team.
+I look forward to the opportunity of contributing to the Synopsys team.

 Warm Regards,
 Sarveshware S